 If you need vaccinations for your destination, start researching what you need early here.

 If you don’t have all of the clothing, equipment or sporting gear you need for the destination, think about seasonality and the best time to make purchases.
 If you’re planning for a winter Caribbean vacation in the late fall, look for sale items in stores, catalogs and online.
 Off season purchasing often means paying higher prices in specialty stores.

 Do you need to get into shape for the trip?
 It’s always a good idea for every trip, but if you know you will be climbing up ruins at high altitude, or just a lot of steps anything you can do to get into shape before the trip will enhance your experience.
-When I heard it was 139 step each way to see the limestone Champagne caves at Ruinart in Reims, I started walking up the subway steps in preparation.
+When I heard it was 139 steps in each direction to see the limestone Champagne caves at Ruinart in Reims, I started walking up the subway escalators in preparation.